Defreddy/FinalProject/README.md

 Here you can clearly see it distinguishes .HTML and any other changes.
 Each change that is NOT .html related, or linked to the /Website directory will be ignored and instantly "Canceled".
 If the change is happening within the /Website directory, the change will be put through to Netlify resulting in a Non-Canceled, or Published state.

-The reason for this type of deployment are the settings.
-Simply point to the correct directory and you are ready to go:
+The reason for this type of deployment is the settings.
+Simply point to the correct directory and you are ready to go, ignoring all other deployments that don't matter to your .HTML (or JS Framework) front-end:

 ![screenshot](https://github.com/Defreddy/FinalProject/blob/main/Pictures_Readme/Netlify-details.png)